CalebBell/chemicals/README.rst

 # Note on pint?

 # Once we do finish working on the README, we should update the docs/index.rst file

-If you need to know something about a chemical, give chemicals a try.

 Installation
 ------------